How To Safely Send Your Nudes

 Messaging apps that employ end-to-end encryption, like Signal and WhatsApp, are great for protecting your various states of undress from hackers and government surveillance.
 But don’t be fooled: These apps don’t offer tools that prevent screenshotting or taking photos of the screen.
 Signal disables screenshotting by default on Android, but turning off screenshots is not an option on iOS.

-5. Some apps make it more difficult to save photos – but they’re not failproof.
+5. Some apps make it more difficult to save photos — but they’re not fail-proof.

 I’d recommend using an app with audited, full encryption (like Signal or WhatsApp) and deleting the photos and videos right after they’re sent, but these apps are also good options for adding another layer of security.